Back to blog

 That sequence feels slower for the first few days, but it saves time because you stop debugging too many variables at once.
 If the rhythm is right and the pitch names are right, your remaining problem is usually just position planning.

+A fretboard reference can be useful, but it should not replace the notation work in this guide.
 Standard notation tells you the exact pitch, rhythmic value, and often the articulation.
-TAB tells you where to put the note on the neck.
-If you only read TAB, you may miss rhythmic detail or phrasing logic.
+A fretboard reference tells you where a note can sit on the neck.
+If you only follow fret positions, you may miss rhythmic detail or phrasing logic.
 If you only read standard notation, you may spend too much time finding the most playable string set.

 FormatBest atWeak spotWhen to trust it most